Klaus Mann

-Klaus Heinrich Thomas Mann (18 November 1906 – 21 May 1949) was a German writer and dissident.
+Klaus Heinrich Thomas Mann (18 November 1906 – 21 May 1949) was a German writer and anti-fascist activist.
 He was the son of Thomas Mann, a nephew of Heinrich Mann and brother of Erika Mann (with whom he maintained a lifelong close relationship) and Golo Mann.

+He is best known for his 1936 novel, Mephisto, about an actor who sells his soul to the devil, by attaching his career to the rise of the Nazis.
+The book was initially banned in West Germany after the war because its protagonist was modeled on Mann's former lover Gustaf Gründgrens.
+Mephisto remained under legal taboo, even after Gründgrens death—on grounds of personality rights.
+It was made into a successful film of the same name in 1981.

-Klaus moved to the United States to escape Nazism, and after training in counterintelligence as one of the Ritchie Boys, he served in Europe during World War II, becoming one of the first outsiders to witness the horrors of the concentration camps.
-His books Escape to Life (co-written with his sister Erika Mann), and The Turning Point have attained a historical importance as frequently cited primary documents of the experience of exile undergone by members of the German intelligentsia and arts community who fled the Third Reich.
-This genre is referred to as Exilliteratur.
+Klaus moved to the United States to escape Nazism, and after training in counterintelligence as one of the Ritchie Boys, he served in Europe during World War II, becoming one of the first eye-witnesses to report on the horrors of the concentration camps.
+His books Escape to Life (co-written with his sister Erika Mann), and The Turning Point have attained importance as frequently cited primary documents of the experience of exile undergone by members of the German intelligentsia and arts community who fled the Third Reich.

-He is best known for his 1936 novel, Mephisto, about an actor who sells his soul to the devil, by attaching his career to the rise of the Nazis, which was made into a film of the same name, in 1981—a book that was banned in Western Germany after the war.
-A semi-fictional work whose protagonist is modeled on Mann's former lover Gustaf Gründgrens, Mephisto contains enough historical truth to have been banned for nearly a half-century—remaining under legal taboo for decades even after Gründgrens death—on grounds of personality rights.
-(That is, the character Höffgen in Mephisto was found to resemble Gründgrens so closely that the portrayal was considered a violation of his rights of publicity.)
+Mann died in Cannes, France, on 21 May 1949 from an overdose of sleeping pills.
+Biographers have disagreed as to whether his death was accidental or suicidal, depressed by his treatment in the U.S. as a homosexual and alleged communist.

 Life and career

 Born in Munich, Klaus Mann was the son of German writer Thomas Mann and Katia Pringsheim.
 His father was baptized as a Lutheran, while his mother was from a family of secular Jews.
 Due to his being the grandson of Júlia da Silva Bruhns, he was also of Portuguese-Indigenous Brazilian partial descent.

-Mann's early life was described by him as romantic, in beautiful upper-class surroundings (Je suis de mon temps.
-Kind dieser Zeit) but his homosexuality complicated his early adulthood, and he developed a difficult relationship with his father, who only lived out his own homosexuality in a platonic way and processed his experiences in a very sublimated way in literature.
+Mann described his early life as romantic, in beautiful upper-class surroundings (Je suis de mon temps.
+Kind dieser Zeit), but his homosexuality complicated his early adulthood, and he developed a difficult relationship with his father, who lived out his own homosexuality only in a platonic way and sublimated his experiences in his literature.
 Klaus Mann began writing short stories in 1924 and the following year became drama critic for a Berlin newspaper.
 His first literary works were published in 1925.
 His first novel The Pious Dance, Adventure Book of a Youth (1926) is openly set in Berlin's homosexual milieu.

 In 1924 he had become engaged to his childhood friend Pamela Wedekind, the eldest daughter of the playwright Frank Wedekind, who was also a close friend of his sister Erika.
 The engagement was broken off in January 1928.